How the return of PCR tests and self-isolation for international travel will work

 If the test kit has already arrived, you are most unlikely to get a refund.

-If you have yet to receive the kit – or are planning to go to a test centre – a decent test provider will allow you to upgrade.
+If you have yet to receive the kit – or are planning to go to a test centre – a decent test provider will allow you to upgrade or provide a voucher which you can then use for a new test.

 Regrettably some of the providers have terms and conditions that do not allow changes after booking.

 The Independent has long recommended that tests for arrival are booked as late as possible – ideally on the day of departure for the UK.
-There is no benefit to booking in advance.
+There is little benefit to booking in advance.

 How long will the new rules last?

-The transport secretary said: “We will review these measures in three weeks to ensure they are working effectively.”
+The transport secretary, Grant Shapps, said: “We will review these measures in three weeks to ensure they are working effectively.”

 Boris Johnson called them “temporary and precautionary” and said: “I’m absolutely confident that Christmas this year will be considerably better than last year.”